unplatform-io/clientside-instantsearch-demo/README.md

 ## Introduction Instantsearch-ItemsJS-adapter

-This Instantsearch based application demonstrates how to perform client-side search using the [Instantsearch-ItemsJS-adapter](https://github.com/unplatform-io/instantsearch-itemsjs-adapter) package.
-This package will connect Instantsearch with ItemsJS.
+This demo connects Instantsearch to a ItemsJS based search back-end, using the [Instantsearch-ItemsJS-adapter](https://github.com/unplatform-io/instantsearch-itemsjs-adapter) package.
+This package will preform a client side based search supporting text and facet filters as well as a lot of other great features which can be found in the [adaper package readme](https://github.com/unplatform-io/instantsearch-itemsjs-adapter#readme).

 ## Use application
-### Visit website
 Go to [this link](https://clientside-instantsearch-demo.vercel.app/) to see the demo in action.

 ### Run on localhost